 Foreign exchange risk arises from future commercial transactions and recognised financial assets and financial liabilities denominated in a currency that is not the entity's functional currency.

-The table below demonstrates the sensitivity to a reasonably possible change in the United States dollar against the Australian dollar.
+The table below demonstrates the sensitivity to a reasonably possible change in the United States dollar and the Pound Sterling (GBP) against the Australian dollar.